CiscoZeus/zmc-spinnaker-vagrant/README.md

 * sudo apt-get install vagrant // TODO: add prereq for vagrant; 1.9.3

 ## Setup
-Set these in your local environment in your ~/.bashrc, ~/.profile, or /etc/environment
+Set these in your local environment in your ~/.bashrc, ~/.profile, or /etc/environment (in Ubuntu 16 I used /etc/environment)

 AWS_ACCESS_KEY_ID
 AWS_REGION